Diabetes Awareness Day

 This is such an inspiring and touching testimony!

 My son, an adult, had always complained of “gas” from early teens on.
-He was constantly popping tums, milanta, pepto and eventually moved on to prescription.
-Then it all came to a head 2 years ago to full blown SIBO, small intestinal bacteria overgrowth.
+He was constantly popping tums, Mylanta, Pepto and eventually moved on to prescription.
+Then it all came to a head 2 years ago to full-blown SIBO, small intestinal bacterial overgrowth.
 The pain was unbearable.
-He is 6′ tall and dropped to 138#’s, was depressed and withdrawn….gave up hope of a normal life and really wanted to die.
-I was terrified for my sons life!!
+He is 6′ tall and dropped to 138#’s, was depressed and withdrawn….gave up hope of normal life and really wanted to die.
+I was terrified of my son’s life!!
 Doctors got him in this mess in the first place, so health insurance wouldn’t cover anything since it was “pre-existing”!
 Which was really his saving grace because he had to find alternative healing.
 I am happy to say he stumbled upon a great natural healing doctor and he’s almost 100% better.
 He has gained 5#’s which is something to be celebrated.
 But, what Maria has done with her books and recipes is awesome!
 Everything in her books is so informative and beneficial.
-I’m not sure anyone can appreciate her until they have known someone or personally gone through some health or nutritional life altering devastation!
+I’m not sure anyone can appreciate her until they have known someone or personally gone through some health or nutritional life-altering devastation!
 These books and recipes are greatly appreciated by us.
-It’s helps me to change my own life and I’m slowly changing my daughter and grandchildren over to this better way of eating.
+It’s helping me to change my own life and I’m slowly changing my daughter and grandchildren over to this better way of eating.
 My son will always eat this way forever.
 He will never go back to refined foods and heavy, empty carbs.

 My first taste of real Clam Chowder in a bread bowl was a trip to Monterey California when Craig had to live in that area for work.
 It was love at first bite!
-But now that I am aware at how detrimental the traditional chowder is with gluten, potatoes and starch, I prefer this recipe!
+But now that I am aware of how detrimental the traditional chowder is with gluten, potatoes, and starch, I prefer this recipe!

 1 1/2 cup blanched almond flour (5 oz) (or 1/2 cup coconut flour or 2.5 oz)